Last Updated 24 January 2020

 - Information provided to us by our clients in the course of a professional engagement.

 - Child data.
-Although we do not intentionally collect information from individuals under 16 years of age, we may occasionally receive details about children attending performances and other events we host with their parents or guardians.
+Although we do not intentionally collect information from individuals under 14 years of age, we may occasionally receive details about children attending performances and other events we host with their parents or guardians, or if such information is provided to us by our clients in the course of a professional engagement.

 - Location-based data.
 We may process geographical locations you enter when seeking an office near you.